Svardfox/corag/README.md

 }
 ```

-The retrieval client normalizes the response by:
+`prepare_training_data.py` normalizes the response by:

 - Looking for list-valued keys in `["chunks", "data", "results", "docs", "passages"]`.
 - Falling back to wrapping a single object into a list when needed.
 - Extracting each document’s text from `contents` → `content` → `text` → `str(doc)`.

-As long as your API conforms to one of the above patterns, CoRAG (training and inference) can consume it.
+As long as your API conforms to one of the above patterns, CoRAG will be able to consume it.

 ---